asfadmin/Discovery-MkDocs-Test/markdown-docs/datasets/using_ASF_data.en.md

 The near-global RTC products are available from 2023 to present.
 The North America CSLC products will be available from 2014 to present.

 ####RTC
 The Radiometric Terrain Corrected (RTC) Backscatter product consists of Sentinel-1 radar backscatter data normalized with respect to the topography.
 It is a Level-2 product that is projected onto a pre-defined UTM/Polar stereographic map projection system.
 The Copernicus Global 30 m (GLO-30) Digital Elevation Model (DEM) is the reference DEM used to correct for the impacts of topography and to geocode the product.
 The product is provided in a GeoTIFF file format.
+The RTC metadata is in HDF5 format.

 ####RTC Static
 The RTC-STATIC product is a Level 2 product that contains static radar geometry layers associated with the RTC product.